The stock market is rigged against Main Street investors but that doesn’t mean you can’t make money

 It would be tempting to avoid the stock market altogether.
 Why would anyone knowingly play in an unfair game but where would that leave you?

 You have to invest your money.
 Savings accounts pay just 0.06% meaning you lose almost 2% of your money each year to inflation.
-Despite the fact that the stock market works best for the insiders and ultra-wealthy, it still works for the rest of us as well.
+Despite the fact that the stock market is rigged, it still works for the rest of us as well, and there are some advantages investors can use to turn the tide in their favor.

 Follow these three tips for investing in a rigged stock market: